spacetimeengineer/mupy/README.md

 | --------------------- | ------------------------------------ |
 | (API)                 | Applications Programming Interface   |
 | (CLI)  ( ψ:# )        | Command Line Interface               |

+### Scope
+This systems scope is just too large to even discuss.
+It was named manufacturing utility becasue it was meant to b an open source super tool which could help model the waywe build the future.